stakater/kubestackplus-docs/content/for-delivery-engineers/how-to-guides/use-a-cluster-task-in-pipeline/use-a-clustertask-in-pipeline.md

 ### Verify that Task Exists

-1. Login to the OpenShift console, Select `Pipelines > Tasks` from the left bar and then select `ClusterTasks` tab in right pane.
+1. Login to the openshift console, Select `Pipelines > Tasks` from the left bar and then select `ClusterTasks` tab in right pane.

     ![`clustertasks-in-openshift-console`](../images/clustasks-in-openshift-console.png)